jpedro/jpedro.github.io/hosting.md

 The idea is to replace heroku's build packs with some tool that knows how to package the repo files into a docker image and deploy it.

-The tool either intelligently figure out what type of application the repo is and how it should be handled or you explicitly tell it.
+The tool figures out what type of application the repo is and how it should be handled or you explicitly tell it to.

-Kubernetes fits neatly as the container runtime.
+Kubernetes or plain old docker daemon can fit neatly as the container runtime.

-### ~Intelligent~ Lazy guesses
+### Lazy guesses

-The laziest approach to guessing how the repo should be packaged is to look for some files that indicate which language, framework it uses.
+The laziest approach to guessing how the repo should be packaged is to look for some files that indicate which language, framework the repo uses.

 In java one can check if there's a `pom.xml` or a `build.gradle` file.
 For go that would be a `go.mod`, for rust `Cargo.toml`.